ollbx/match-list.nvim/doc/03-match-groups.md

 You can define your own fields, if you want to capture other information.

+*Note*: you should almost always provide `message` when defining your own _scanners_.
+Furthermore if you provide `file` and `lnum`, you can navigate from the match to the error location directly.

 ## Scanner definitions

-Note: you can run `:MatchList debug`, to open a debugger view, that will allow you to easily test and experiment with scanner definitions.
+*Note*: you can run `:MatchList debug`, to open a debugger view, that will allow you to easily test and experiment with scanner definitions.

 ### Regular expressions